EngBioNUS/BMSS2/README.md

 ## Recommended IDE
 Spyder IDE from Anaconda Distribution [Anaconda Installation]

-Recommended: Python 3.7, Other Python versions will be tested soon.
+Recommended: Python 3.7 and above.

 ## Dependencies:
 Install the dependent packages using pip as shown below.